farvalkorin/analyst/goats/index.md

 ### DVa

-If you like this, check out more at [farvalkorin.github.io/analyst](https://farvalkorin.github.io/analyst)
+If you're interested in more analysis like this, check out more at [farvalkorin.github.io/analyst](https://farvalkorin.github.io/analyst)